Guix in a Linux Container

 operating-system

-, then type mark-whole-buffer
+M-x or Alt-x, then type mark-whole-buffer and

-finally hit TAB
+finally hit TAB.

-source file.
+linux-container.scm source file.

 scheme